SeaGL/organization/meetings/2026/20260715-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- UW contract signed
-  - changes need to be made by 9/11

 #### AV
-- pushing things to peertube
-  - more forgiving than IA
-  - gave salt and alfredo access for q/a
-- embedding info in videos
-  - let's avoid speaker name

 #### DevOps
-- as of today, doing pretalx maintenance
-  - was waiting for cfp to be closed
-- started transfering google drive archives to people
-  - biggest blocker for de-googling
-- lots of work on SSO (authentik)
-  - probably ready to onboard people
-  - will make things more seamless between services
-  - will be ready soon^tm

 #### Finance
-- we got money from a sponsor

 #### IDEA
-- no updates

 #### Partnerships
-- met async
-  - kim working on uw contacts
-  - salt following up with anticipated sponsors
-- waiting on keynote names before next big push

 #### Policy & Protocol
-- no updates

 #### Programming & Flow
-- working on getting out email to cfp reviewers
-- 2? keynotes confirmed
-  - moving down list soon
-- cfp stats
-  - 52 presenters, 70 proposals
-  - 6 presenters for live-remote

 #### Promotion & Outreach
-- cfp closed, tasks in vikunja
-- next poster usually contains keynote speakers
-  - sergio wants to get version ready with space once we have names
-- alfredo traveling next week through last week of august
-  - reachable through matrix, but in different timezone

 #### Volunteers
-- toorcamp took longer than expected
-  - but now back at it
-- looking forward to finding other student groups and interest groups
-  - places to advertise to and ask for at-conference volunteers

 ### New Items